downingbots/ALSET/README.md

 This is SIRjetbot1.
 The SIR stands for Sharper Image Robot, which I purchased on clearance for less than $20.
 The 1 is because we bought 3 of them.
-We tested the robots on clearance with batteries to check if they 100% worked, and most of them did not.
-The robot can be trained to do simple jetbot-like functionality like "stay on a table."
+We tested the robots on clearance with batteries to check if the robots were 100% functional, and most of them were not.
-The NVIDIA jetbot is an educational robot with just 2 motored wheels from NVIDIA.
-The jetbot has a set of nice tutorials of running neural nets (NNs) on the Jetson Nano AI computer.
-SIRjetbot1 can run all the jebot tutorials.
-In addition, the software for SIRjetbot1 can be trained to do a sequence of individual tasks like "search for cube", "drive to cube",and "pick up cube".
-SIRjetbot1 has a robot arm for mobile manipulation.
-Finally, SIRjetbot1 can do end-to-end optimizations of the sequence of individual tasks via reinforcement learning.

 <p align="center">
   <img src="https://github.com/downingbots/SIR_jetbot/blob/master/ReadMeImages/sharper_image_robot.jpg" width="200 title="Sharper Image Robot">
   <img src="https://github.com/downingbots/SIR_jetbot/blob/master/ReadMeImages/sharper_image_robot2.jpg" width="200" alt="accessibility text">
 </p>

+SIRjetbot1 can be trained to do simple Jetbot-like functionality like "stay on a table."
+The Jetbot is an educational robot with just 2 motored wheels from NVIDIA.
+The NVIDIA Jetbot has a set of nice tutorials of running neural nets (NNs) on the Jetson Nano AI computer including facial recognition, obstacle avoidance, object tracking, and line following.
+SIRjetbot1 can run all the jebot tutorials with minor mods.
+In addition, the software for SIRjetbot1 can be trained to do a sequence of individual tasks like "search for cube", "drive to cube",and "pick up cube".
+SIRjetbot1 has a robot arm for mobile manipulation.
+Finally, SIRjetbot1 can do end-to-end optimizations of the sequence of individual tasks via reinforcement learning.

 SIRjetbot1 is an inexpensive platform to run NNs and DDQN reinforcement learning on a mobile manipulator.
 However, the software is not specific to the Sharper Image Robot.
 In theory, it could easily